 Make sure to set benchmarks for your healing and timelines to gage how the treatment is working so you can evaluate whether or not to continue.

 Do natural remedies work?
 Today, many people are embracing eastern medicine practices like acupuncture, reiki and Ayurvedic medicine to supplement or replace western medicine.
+Here are some things to consider for a visit to a naturopathic doctor.

 While there is still a fair amount of controversy over whether naturopathic medicine has good, effective results, many people are turning to it to treat recurring persistent ailments and diseases and some are having good results.